 Police helicopters fly at night when the cloud ceiling is high enough and the forward visibility is clear enough.
 Most criminal activity occurs during the night and the cooler air allows the thermal imaging camera to detect heat sources more easily.
 Some pilots will also use night-vision goggles.

-Police helicopters are equipped and their crews trained to fly in all weather conditions, especially at night.
+Police helicopters are equipped and their crews are trained to fly in all weather conditions, especially at night.
 In fact, many police departments may only run their helicopter/s during the night to save on operational budget.

 Due to the majority of criminal activity happening during the evening, a police helicopter may be airborne over the city for the entire evening, just returning to base for fuel.
 If the helicopter is already airborne when it is requested, it only takes a matter of minutes to be overhead a scene within minutes – this becomes especially helpful in areas of high car crime.

-Over densely populated cities, the light pollution given off allows the pilot to see almost as clear as during the day.
+Over densely populated cities, the light pollution given off allows the pilot to see almost as clearly as during the day.
 For locations that are a little more rural, most police pilots and crew will be equipped with night-vision goggles to allow them to see even in the darkest areas of their patrol boundary.

 Do Police Helicopters Have Night Vision?

-All police helicopters have infra-red night vision cameras that enable the operator to see at night.
+All police helicopters have infrared night vision cameras that enable the operator to see at night.
 On some helicopters, the crew also has night-vision-goggles to improve spatial awareness and allow for landings in dark areas to assist with MedEvac and crew insertion.

 Night vision in a police helicopter can be split into two types: